What Is the Good Student Discount?

 How will your insurance company verify your GPA?

-Students will usually need to maintain a “B” average to qualify for the discount.
-You’ll need to prove that you or the student on your policy have good grades.
+Pupils will usually need to maintain a “B” average to qualify for the discount.
+You’ll need to prove that you or the young driver on your policy have good grades.
 Insurers will want a copy of the student’s transcripts or a signature from a school administrator.
-Homeschool students will generally need to provide a PSAT, SAT, or ACT score that ranks in the top 20% in the nation.
+Homeschool kids will generally need to provide a PSAT, SAT, or ACT score that ranks in the top 20% in the nation.

 Can you qualify if you take online courses or study at home?

-A: Absolutely.
-Insurers discount premiums for many forms of learning.
+Absolutely.
+Insurers lower premiums for many forms of learning.
 You’ll always need to prove your eligibility.
-But if you’re any kind of student, perhaps vocational training, you probably qualify for this discount if your grades are good.
+But if you’re any kind of student, perhaps vocational training or homeschooled, you probably qualify for this discount if your grades are good.
 If you’re unsure, it never hurts to ask your agent.

 Share: